 B. Disqualification of a husband or wife from having a license may apply equally to both.

 C. The application for a license shall be made upon a form of application prepared by the Commission.
-Registration of the owner's colors is included in this application.
-The proper fee shall accompany each application.

-F. Multiple Ownership.
+E. Multiple Ownership.

 (1) Forms of multiple ownership shall be duly licensed by the Commission before being allowed to start a horse.